drabo/minikube/README.md

 minikube start
 ```

-This will create a VirtualBox machine with 2 CPU, 4GB RAM and 20GB disk.
+This command will create a VirtualBox machine with 2 CPU, 4GB RAM and 20GB disk.

 You may use this config or you may enhance it.
 You may edit the script [0.minikube-create.sh](0.minikube-create.sh) to modify the resources or to set a local Docker repository IP address, that may be Nexus.